 3. Select an EDC with Support for Device AE/SAE Reporting

 To comply with GCP in medical device clinical trials, investigators need to track and report on device deficiency events that may have resulted in a serious adverse device effect (SADE).
 An easy way to achieve compliance is to choose an EDC solution that supports adverse event reporting.
-SMART-TRIAL by Greenlight Guru delivers an AE reporting module that streamlines GCP compliance by making it easy for researchers to create DD SADE reports and link them to eCRF.
+Greenlight Guru Clinical (formerly known as SMART-TRIAL) delivers an AE reporting module that streamlines GCP compliance by making it easy for researchers to create DD SADE reports and link them to eCRF.

 Ask Vendors This: